jesperfj/node-nxt-seed/README.md

 This repo is an attempt to give me (and perhaps others) a failsafe way to get started next time I go undust this thing.

 I have used many languages over the years: [nqc, nxc](http://bricxcc.sourceforge.net/nbc/), [Java (nxj)](http://lejos.sourceforge.net/), [Ruby](https://github.com/zuk/ruby-nxt) and now [Javascript / Node.js](https://github.com/davsebamse/node-mindstorm-bt).
-I picked Node this time because the nature of the NXT is inherently real-time and evented and because the Node toolchain is more sane than Ruby and perhaps Java.
+I picked Node this time because

+* the nature of the NXT is inherently real-time and evented
+* the Node toolchain is more sane than Ruby on Mac OS X
+* I want to play with websockets and browser based clients written in JavaScript

 # Environment